nyaruka/ezconf/README.md

  * bool
  * string

-It converts all CamelCase fields to snake_case in a manner that is compatible with the acronums we work with everyday.
-Some examples of how a struct name is converted to a TOML field, environment variable and command line parameter.
+It converts all CamelCase fields to snake_case in a manner that is compatible with the acronyms we work with everyday.
+Some examples of how a struct name is converted to a TOML field, environment variable and command line parameter can be found below.

 Environment variables are prefixed with your app name, in this case `courier`: